ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * BYTES denotes the value of the CBOR byte string conveyed in the parameter 'access_token'.

-  With reference to the example in {{fig-as-response-cbor}}, BYTES is the bytes \{0xd0 0x83 0x43 ...
+  With reference to the example in {{fig-as-response-cbor}}, BYTES is the bytes \{0xd8 0x3d 0xd0 ...
 0x64 0x3b\}.

-  Note that BYTES is the binary representation of the access token, irrespective of this being a CWT or a JWT.
+  Note that BYTES is the binary representation of the tagged access token if this is a CWT (as per {{sec-issuing-access-tokens-as}}), or of the access token if this is a JWT.

 * HASH_INPUT_TEXT is the base64url-encoded text string that encodes BYTES.